 JUNIOR SEASON (2015)

-Starter at center in all 12 games this season ...
+Starter at center in all 12 games as a junior in 2015 ...
 Had a dominant season in which he led the team with 132.5 knockdown blocks, the most by any LSU offensive lineman in a season since at least 2010 ...
-Named to the All-SEC Second Team by the league's coaches … Played the second-most snaps on the line at 796 this season ...
+Named to the All-SEC Second Team by the league’s coaches … Played the second-most snaps on the line at 796 this season ...
 Recorded double-digit knockdowns in six games this season, including a career-high 18 at Ole Miss ...
 Also had 16 knockdowns at Mississippi State, 15 vs. Auburn, 17 vs. South Carolina, 13.5 against Florida and 14 vs. Texas A&M ...
 Earned SEC Offensive Lineman of the Week against Mississippi State and South Carolina ...
 Played every offensive snap in eight games (Auburn, Syracuse, Florida, Western Kentucky, Alabama, Arkansas, Texas A&M, Texas Tech in the Texas Bowl) ...
-Helped paved the way for Leonard Fournette's single-season LSU rushing record of 1,953 yards ...
-Major key to LSU's successful running game that ranked No. 7 nationally in rushing at 256.8 yards per game … Earned a spot on the SEC Academic Honor Roll.
+Helped paved the way for Leonard Fournette’s single-season LSU rushing record of 1,953 yards ...
+Major key to LSU’s successful running game that ranked No. 7 nationally in rushing at 256.8 yards per game … Earned a spot on the SEC Academic Honor Roll.

 SOPHOMORE SEASON (2014)